Living in Kinnegad, Co. Westmeath: Schools, Commute & House Prices 2026

 ◆ Live · uses Kinnegad's own figures

-Pre-filled with Kinnegad's median price.
+Pre-filled with Kinnegad's median price and average rent (RTB Q4 2024).
 Change any figure and it recalculates instantly.

 Gross yield